Fantastic Fighting Style

 - David Weber's Honor Harrington:

 - The Judo-derived Andermani martial art Neue-Stil Handgemenge (Dog German for New-Style Hand-to-hand Combat) is also demonstrated.
 It is the preferred style of Helen Zilwicki junior and the Gryphonian martial artist known only as Master Tye.

 - Robert A. Heinlein's novel Podkayne of Mars mentions a martial art called "Kill-Quick", which Podkayne's mother is skilled in.

 - Sinanju from The Destroyer

 - The Kingkiller Chronicle books feature the Ketan, a martial art practiced by the Ademre.
-It seems to be based around striking and stand-up grappling, much like real world aikido.
+It seems to be based around striking and stand-up grappling, very much like a real world combination of karate and aikido.

 - Vasili Golovachov's The Envoy introduces Rossdao, a Russian martial art based on ancient Russian combat styles and is said to be equal to any East Asian martial art.
 While the details are not described, the protagonist learns how to put out a candle from a distance (similar to a Real Life Wing Chun technique), jump and kick from a kneeling position, evade a submachinegun, etc.